dcragusa/PythonMorsels/record_calls/record_calls.md

 #### Bonus 2

-For the second bonus I'd like you to keep track of a "calls" attribute on our function that records the arguments and keyword arguments provided for each call to our function.
+For the second bonus I'd like you to keep track of a `calls` attribute on our function that records the arguments and keyword arguments provided for each call to our function.

     >>> greet("Trey")
     Hello Trey